coijanovic/cedar/README.md

 The available options are:

 - `--random`: The snake chooses a random (possible) direction for every step
-- `--greedy`: The snake selects the (possible) direction which brings her closest to the food in the next step
+- `--greedy` (default): The snake selects the (possible) direction which brings her closest to the food in the next step

 Use `--help` for more information.